Abobotulinumtoxina (By injection)

 Warnings While Using This Medicine

 - This medicine may make your muscles weak and cause vision problems.
-Avoid driving, using machines, or doing anything else that could be dangerous if you feel weak or are not able to see well.
+Do not drive or do anything else that could be dangerous if you feel weak or are not able to see well.

 Possible Side Effects While Using This Medicine